-One way to avoid purchasing expensive pre-made trellises and cages for your garden is to make your own from wood or bamboo, but those materials can also be quite costly these days.
-One alternative is to grow your own!
+One way to avoid purchasing expensive pre-made trellises and cages for your garden is to make your own from wood or bamboo.
+The problem is that those materials can also be quite costly these days.
+One alternative is to grow your own and then recycle your sunflowers!

 Sunflowers are not just a great source of beauty for you garden, but they can also be recycled into some pretty nice lightweight stakes.